SCIInstitute/ShapeWorks/README.md

 cd examples/torus
 ../../build/bin/ShapeWorksGroom torus.groom.xml isolate hole_fill center auto_crop antialias fastmarching blur
 ```
 This step may takes some time.
+Be sure that you are in the example directory (ie. examples/torus) when running
+the tools.
+Also be sure you are providing the actual path of the executable.
+This is for each step.

 <h3>ShapeWorksRun</h3>
 ```c++